wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/b. Asset definition and operation with assets/lesson.md

 ## NFT creation ##

-A non-fungible token or NFT is a special type of a token, that represents some unique object.
-Each NFT has its own unique identifier.
-See the Non-fungible Token article for more information.
+A non-fungible token or NFT is a particular type of token representing some unique object.
+The difference between a regular asset and an NFT is that an NFT is an asset with a quantity equal to one that cannot be reissued.
+Therefore, it is necessary to specify the following parameters of a token we create:

-To issue an NFT, you can use any of the methods described above.
-Specify the following parameters of token:
 * "quantity": 1
 * "decimals": 0
 * "reissuable": false